 In an IBSS the individually addressed Data frames between two STAs are protected with a pairwise key.
 The key is part of the PTK, which is derived during a 4-way handshake.
 In an IBSS the 4-way handshake can follow IEEE 802.11 authentication of one STA to another.
 Such authentication might be used by the peer to cause deletion of the PTKSA and (#1405)block the Controlled Port, resetting any previous handshake.

 In an IBSS group addressed Data frames are protected by a key, e.g., named B1, that is generated by the STA transmitting the group addressed frame.
 To allow other STAs to decrypt group addressed frames, B1 is sent to all of the other STAs in the IBSS.
-B1 is sent in an (#1836)EAPOL-Key PDU, encrypted under the EAPOL-Key encryption key (KEK) portion of the PTK, and protected from modification by the EAPOL-Key confirmation key (KCK) portion of the PTK.
+B1 is sent in an (#1836)EAPOL-Key PDU, encrypted under the PTK key encryption key (PTK-KEK), and protected from modification by the PTK key confirmation key (PTK-KCK).

 In an IBSS the SME responds to Deauthentication frames from a STA by deleting the PTKSA associated with that STA.